When you take an Atlas Test, you’re asked to fill in a health and lifestyle questionnaire too.

-If your diet consists diet mainly of processed foods, take-aways, and fast foods, you won’t develop severe vitamin deficiency, but you will not protect yourself from chronic metabolic and eye diseases.
+If your diet consists mainly of processed foods, take-aways, and fast foods, you won’t develop severe vitamin deficiency, but you will not protect yourself from chronic metabolic and eye diseases.

 We’ll ask you if your diet contains sources of vitamins, fatty acids, and minerals, and give some examples to guide you.
 Later on, you’ll also be asked if you take any specific supplements too.

 You’ll be asked several questions about your consumption of foods that are found in the Western diet.
 These foods are high in salt, refined sugars, and fats.
 High intake of fast, processed and refined foods is linked to a range of chronic metabolic diseases like diabetes type II, obesity, and heart disease.

 We’ll ask you if you have any specific reactions to foods, like runny nose, inflamed sinuses, or breathing difficulties after consuming certain fruit, vegetables, starches, nuts, and animal products.